 Antarctica Photography in the Wild: Expert Tips for Capturing the Creatures of The Ice

 Perfectly adapted for extreme conditions, yet facing a perpetual battle for survival, Antarctic wildlife lives on the periphery of existence in one of the world’s most severe ecosystems.
-Even with its harshest embrace, “The Ice” welcomes countless of tourists, adventurers, and cold weather camera-wielding enthusiasts who brave the elements for the reward of stunning Antarctica photography.
+Even with its harshest embrace, “The Ice” welcomes approximately 50,000 travelers annually—adventurers and cold-weather camera-wielding enthusiasts who brave the elements to photograph the creatures of this unforgiving environment.

 With the summer months, however, comes a period of plenty.
 Antarctica is bathed in brilliant sunshine, and the surrounding waters are rich in sustenance.
 The region’s animals are necessarily opportunistic and take the chance to feed: Penguins, orcas, and leopard seals are just some of the many mammals that make an appearance as the hunt for food gathers momentum.